stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/accessing-stashdb.md

 1. **Choose your username**
     - Do *not* enter your email address as your username here.
     - Avoid using special characters like `#` or `/` in your username.
 A bug in Stash-Box may break the link to your profile page.
     - Admins are able to change or lookup your username upon request.
+Contact an admin (preferably **@AdultSun** on Discord) and provide your email address in a DM to verify your account.
     - If you plan on requesting edit access, please make sure your username in StashDB matches your display name in Discord/Matrix.
 See the [Contributing to StashDB]({{ site.baseurl }}/docs/faq_getting-started/stashdb/contributing-to-stashdb/) page for further details.
 1. **Choose your password**
     - Must be at least 8 characters long while avoiding "common" passwords.